Powerhouse (instrumental): Recent performances, recordings, and usages

 In recent years, Powerhouse has been recorded by jazz clarinetist Don Byron on his album Bug Music, jazz pianist Ted Kooshian on his 2009 CD Ted Kooshian's Standard Orbit Quartet: Underdog, and other Stories..., pedal steel guitarist Jon Rauhouse, The Metropole Orchestra, The Beau Hunks Sextette, The Coctails, and jazz guitarist Skip Heller.
 The title, as arranged by Michelle DiBucci, has been in the repertoire of Kronos Quartet since 1994.

 The rock band Rush adapted part of "Powerhouse" in their 1978 instrumental "La Villa Strangiato" (5:49 into the track) on their Hemispheres album, as did ska/soul band The Pietasters in Factory Concerto on their 1993 self-titled album.
 Alternative jazz group Soul Coughing sampled it in "Bus to Beelzebub" from their 1994 album Ruby Vroom.
 The tune has also been appropriated by They Might Be Giants (on "Rhythm Section Want Ad"), Devo (on "Fraulein"), and others.
 Other contemporary artists who have recorded versions of "Powerhouse" include Thelonious Moog, The Tiptons (with Amy Denio), Quartet San Francisco, and Steroid Maximus (featuring J. G. Thirlwell).
 Lee Presson and the Nails included it on their album Jump-swing from Hell: Live At the Hi-ball Lounge.

 In 2006-2007, the "assembly line" theme was used in a highly choreographed commercial for the Visa check card.
 The commercial, entitled "Lunch", was staged in a manner intended to be reminiscent of the tune's cartoon uses.

 In August 2009, Sinking Ship Productions staged a musical portrait of Raymond Scott entitled Powerhouse at the New York International Fringe Festival.
 The composition "Powerhouse" was used as a recurring theme.
 Sinking Ship presented a revised and fully-staged version of the production at the New Ohio Theatre in Manhattan in 2014.

 On August 8, 2013, the Raymond Scott Orchestrette performed an arrangement of "Powerhouse" to accompany Dance Heginbotham's choreographic work Manhattan Research at New York's Lincoln Center Out Of Doors summer concert series.

 "Powerhouse" was also used in some PBS commercials in 2000 urging viewers to shop.

 In 2014, the Dubuque, Iowa, Colts Drum and Bugle Corps included "Powerhouse" as part of their show, "Dark Side of the Rainbow".
-In 2016, Bethesda Softworks used the Scott Quintette's original 1937 recording in a showcase presentation for their Fallout 4 and Fallout Shelter games.
+In 2016, Bethesda Softworks used the Scott Quintette's original 1937 recording in a showcase presentation for Fallout 4 and Fallout Shelter.

 In 2017, Chapo Trap House utilized the piece for their Call of Cthulhu Tabletop Game series.

 The "assembly line" section was used on Neil Cicierega's 2020 album Mouth Dreams in the song "Whitehouse", in which it was matched up with the vocals to The White Stripes' "Fell in Love with a Girl".

 In April 2021 the tune was used in the CBS TV show Young Sheldon, in the opening scene of the episode "Mitch's Son and the Unconditional Approval of a Government Agency" (season 4, ep.
 14).